AshishTI23/inmar-assignment/readme.md

 - **Hierarchical Data Representation**: The API supports nested resource queries, such as retrieving all categories within a department at a specific location.
 - [**Seed Data**](https://github.com/AshishTI23/inmar-assignment/blob/main/sku/management/commands/seed.py): This functionality is achieved by implementing a management command that accepts arguments to specify the type of operations.
 The command handles both seeding and deletion processes in a structured manner, ensuring accurate and efficient data management.
 - [**Pre-Commit Integration**](https://github.com/AshishTI23/inmar-assignment/blob/main/.pre-commit-config.yaml): By integrating pre-commit into development process, Devs can significantly enhance code quality, streamline your workflow, and ensure a more consistent and maintainable codebase.
-- [**Custome Response format**](https://github.com/AshishTI23/inmar-assignment/blob/main/base/http.py): This implementation ensures consistency in the response body structure across all APIs.
+- [**Custom Response format**](https://github.com/AshishTI23/inmar-assignment/blob/main/base/http.py): This implementation ensures consistency in the response body structure across all APIs.

 - [**Pagination Implemented**](https://github.com/AshishTI23/inmar-assignment/blob/main/base/pagination.py): Pagination offers several benefits, especially when dealing with large datasets.
 It Reduces Load on Server, Makes DB query efficient and many more.
 ## Setup Instructions